PowerDNS/pdns/docs/backends/geoip.rst

 ``geoip-database-files``
 ~~~~~~~~~~~~~~~~~~~~~~~~

-.. deprecated:: 4.2.0
+.. versionchanged:: 4.2.0
-  This setting has been removed
+  This option has been changed since v4.2.0

 Comma, tab or space separated list of files to open.
 You can use
 `geoip-cvs-to-dat <https://github.com/dankamongmen/sprezzos-world/blob/master/packaging/geoip/debian/src/geoip-csv-to-dat.cpp>`__